DCChen1998/Automotive-contract/README.md

 ```
 ganache-cli
 ```
-3. run `$sh start.sh`, or run the command below.
+3. run `$sh start.sh` on another terminal, or follow the below steps.

 ### Compile and Deploy Contract
 Compile on another terminal.
 ```
 truffle migration
 ```